laurakond/Stitch-Art-Guides-pp4/README.md

 ## Credits

 ### Content
 The content for the website has been written primarily by me.
-The content for tutorial descriptions were taken from the following soureces:
+The content for tutorial descriptions were taken from the following sources:
 - [Lord libidan](https://lordlibidan.com/how-to-cross-stitch-faster/#:~:text=Traditionally%20there%20are%20two%20ways,back%20with%20the%20other%20direction)
 - [Crafty kid company](https://www.craftykitcompany.co.uk/blogs/get-crafty-with-us/a-beginners-guide-to-cross-stitch#:~:text=Cross%20stitch%20is%20made%20up,smaller%20the%20stitches%20will%20be)